Francesco Aquilini: Aquilini Properties

 Aquilini Properties owns and manages hotels and other income-producing properties across Canada.
 Aquilini Properties owns five office towers across Canada and has half ownership of Halifax-based Pacrim Hospitality Services, which owns and manages 30 hotels across Canada.
 These include the Embassy Suites hotel in Montreal, the Holiday Inn Express in East Vancouver, The division also owns all 48 Pizza Hut locations in BC.

 The company previously owned one of the largest rental complexes in Canada, the West Edmonton village.

 Golden Eagle Group

 Golden Eagle Group operates a variety of recreational and agricultural businesses within 5000 acres of prime agricultural land.
 This is the single largest land holding in the Greater Vancouver Area.
 This includes two 18-hole golf courses, a western town movie set, real estate, and a 400 acre hardwood tree nursery.
 The Group also owns and manages one of the world's larger blueberry and cranberry growing and processing operations.

 Aquilini Renewable Energy

 Aquilini Renewable Energy, led by John Negrin, is looking for opportunities in green energy, including waste-to-power and wind power.
 The division earned community and media attention for a proposal in 2008 and 2009 to build a petroleum waste reduction and recycling plant near Christina Lake, a lake that is popular with summer vacationers.

 Personal life and philanthropy

-Aquilini has undertaken philanthropic work in British Columbia, through both his personal contributions and the charitable organizations founded by his family through their various business ventures.